fredhutchio/tfcb/_posts/2018-05-16-course-flyer.md

 **Course Schedule**

 The course will consist of 10 lectures starting from 27 Sep 2018 until 30 Oct 2018.
-The course will be held Tuesdays and Thursdays 3:30--4:40 PM at Fred Hutch in the B suites.
+The course will be held Tuesdays and Thursdays 3:30--4:40 PM at Fred Hutch in B1-072.

 **Course Faculty**